Scaffold-Stark/speedrunstark/README.md

 > Find the `packages/snfoundry/.env` file and fill the env variables related to Sepolia testnet with your own wallet account address and private key.

-⛽️ You will need to get some `ETH` or `STRK` Sepolia tokens to deploy your contract to Sepolia testnet.
+⛽️ You will need to get some `STRK` or `STRK` Sepolia tokens to deploy your contract to Sepolia testnet.

 > 📝 If you plan on submitting this challenge, be sure to set your deadline to at least block.timestamp + 72 hours